reportportal/docs/src/md/src/GettingStarted/Integrations.md

 4. Click on a tab with existing integration

-5. Click on "Remove integration" link
+5. Click on "Remove integration"

 6. Submit the action